Being A Caring Church Webinar

 Arlan Miller: Let’s get the meal sign up, get the Yeah.
 Let’s exactly, let’s, yeah.

-Ted Witzig, Jr: And I would say, in many ways our church family really excels in coming around people during this, time of sprint.
+Ted Witzig, Jr: And I would say, in many ways our church family really excels in coming around people during this time of sprint.
 Marathoning is hard because a as somebody is dealing with that loss that at three months and six months and nine months and 12 months, or somebody’s dealing with that addiction, or somebody’s dealing with that child that is really creating a lot of havoc in, in the home.

 Arlan Miller: Yeah.
 And, you might not know exactly.
-I mean, when you think into that marathon piece, I mean, I’m mindful of a friend of mine who’s coming up on the one year anniversary of his spouse’s passing and, you’re kinda like, well, well, what do they need at this point?
+I mean, when you think into that marathon piece, I mean, I’m mindful of a friend of mine who’s coming up on the one year anniversary of his spouse’s passing and, you’re like, well, what do they need at this point?

 Arlan Miller: Yeah.
 Right.
 You know, what level what is the appropriate level of help?
-And in the sprint you might, you kind of, okay, there’s some certain things that need to take place and you can kind of rally around the troops and, take care of the immediate, but then that wax and wane, they could be in a really good spot.
+And in the sprint, you might, you kind of, okay, there’s some certain things that need to take place and you can kind of rally around the troops and, take care of the immediate, but then that wax and wane, they could be in a really good spot.

-Ted Witzig, Jr: I think one of the best things we can do in the helpful mindset is if you think about it if, you’re thinking like, oh, it’s the one year anniversary of such and such, if you think about it I, can pretty well guarantee you they’ve thought about it.
+Ted Witzig, Jr: I think one of the best things we can do in the helpful mindset is if you think about it if, you’re thinking like, oh, it’s the one-year anniversary of such and such, if you think about it I, can pretty well guarantee you they’ve thought about it.

 Ted Witzig, Jr: Yeah.
-And, so I think one of the things to, to remember is, when you mention something I, can think of a sister that, that has had has mental loss and I’ll say, you know what?
-And I’ll, say something about her husband and what he did for me and, she’s just glad that he’s not forgotten and that she’s not forgotten.
+And so I think one of the things to, to remember is, when you mention something I, can think of a sister that, that has had has mental loss and I’ll say, you know what?
+And I’ll say something about her husband and what he did for me and, she’s just glad that he’s not forgotten and that she’s not forgotten.

 Ted Witzig, Jr: I didn’t fix anything.
-I, just said, oh, you know what I was thinking about so and so the other day.
+I just said, oh, you know what I was thinking about so and so the other day.

 Arlan Miller: You brought some awareness though.